Hadrian's Wall & Northumberland Preview

 Nearby, the Angel Inn, dating back to the early 17th century, retains its character with original features and inscriptions, offering a glimpse into Alston’s past as a bustling hub.

-Other buildings, from the 19th-century Town Hall to long-standing inns and bridges, add to the town’s rich architectural tapestry.
-Together, they tell the story of a resilient community shaped by industry, history, and its dramatic upland setting.
+Other buildings, from the 19th-century include the Town Hall to long-standing inns and bridges, add to the town’s rich architectural tapestry.

 Hartside Pass

-We will be approaching Hartside Pass, one of England’s most dramatic and exhilarating high roads, climbing steeply through the wild beauty of the North Pennines.
+We are approaching Hartside Pass, climbing steeply through the wild beauty of the North Pennines.
 Rising to over 1,900 feet above sea level, it is among the highest roads in the country, offering sweeping views that stretch across Cumbria, the Eden Valley, and on clear days as far as the Lake District fells and the Solway Firth.

-The road itself is a masterpiece of winding bends and steady gradients, making it a favourite for cyclists, motorcyclists, and drivers seeking both challenge and reward.
+The road itself is a masterpiece of winding bends and steady gradients, making it a favourite for cyclists, motorcyclists, and drivers.
 As you ascend, the landscape opens out into vast moorland: rolling, rugged, and often windswept, where sheep graze and skylarks hover overhead.

 Melmerby

-Approaching is Melmerby, meaning “home in the sandy field,”and is a charming Eden Valley village where warm red sandstone houses reflect both the local geology and a deep sense of continuity.
-Set against the rising backdrop of the North Pennines, it is a place where history, landscape, and community blend effortlessly.
+Approaching is Melmerby, meaning “home in the sandy field,” a charming Eden Valley village set against the rising backdrop of the North Pennines, it is a place where history, landscape, and community blend effortlessly.

 At the heart of the village stands the Shepherds Inn, its doorway still bearing the initials and date “I.S.F.S.
 1789,” long known for its welcoming atmosphere and good food.
 Nearby, Melmerby Village Bakery has built a reputation far beyond the valley since its founding in 1976 by Andrew Whitely.
 With traditional brick ovens fuelled by waste wood and a five-acre organic garden, it represents a living commitment to craft and sustainability.